Search waterheatertimer.org / all results

-Before entering house, electricity is converted to lower volts and higher amps at transformer.
-Different transformers are used for different voltages.
-Residential transformers receive power from 1 high voltage line.
+-Before entering house, electricity is converted to lower volts and higher amps at transformer.
+Different transformers are used for different voltages. -Residential transformers receive 7200 volts from 1 high voltage line and a neutral.
 The transformer reduces voltage to 120Volts and splits the voltage into two 'out-of-phase' 120Volt Hot wires that enter home.
-The two out of phase hot wires offer 240Volt potential used to power water heaters, air conditioner etc. While the single-phase 120volts is used for outlets and lights.
+The two out of phase hot wires offer 240Volt potential used to power water heaters, air conditioner etc. While 120 volts is used for outlets and lights.

 Where power comes from: What is 3 phase